kdm9/dna-proto-workflow/docs/source/index.rst

    $ snakemake –npr
    $ snakemake –j 6 --no-temp -kpr

-For details on commandline options for snakemake please consult the snakemake manual.
+For details on commandline options for snakemake please consult the `Snakemake <https://snakemake.readthedocs.io/en/stable/index.html#>`_ documentation.
 Un-comment only the one most downstream rule for your use case.
 Currently, these use case rules are

 ::